Are you considering buying a gravel bike but don’t know how to choose it? You are in the right place.

 - Mechanical disc brakes work similarly to rim brakes – a steel cable moves the pistons, creating friction that slows the bike.
 The advantage is that they are compatible with standard rim shifters and are easier to maintain at home.
 Their disadvantage is that the steel cable can wear out more easily and break when you don’t expect it.

 - Hydraulic disc brakes use fluid filled in the system.
 As CyclingAbout explains, when you pull the brake lever, the fluid rushes down to the caliper, closing the brake pads.
-This type of disc brakes provides braking consistency in any riding conditions.
+This type of disc brake provides braking consistency in various riding conditions.
 On the other hand, they are more difficult to maintain at home due to their complexity.

 Gravel bikes are compatible with many bike accessories like bike racks, additional bottle cage mounts, mudguards, etc.